We are in the Heart of Beautiful Nayarit, Mexico

-Before you can leave the baggage area, customs agents will ask you to press a button, after which either a green or red light will come on.
+Before you can leave the baggage area, customs agents may ask you to press a button, after which either a green or red light will come on.
 If a green light comes on you may pass directly through Customs.
 If a red light appears, customs agents will inspect your luggage.

-After leaving the baggage area and passign through Customs, inside the airpot terminal there are several agencies which exchange money, as well as several bank ATM’s.
+After leaving the baggage area and passign through Customs, inside the airport terminal there are agencies which exchange money, as well as bank ATM’s.
 The exchange agencies vary in the rates offered, so we suggest you compare them first.
 The ATM’s dispense pesos (or dollars if desired) against your debit or credit card, and generally the bank ATM’s offer a better rate of exchange than the agencies.

 In general, bank ATMs offer excellent exchange rates.
 Some bank account debit cards will not work in all Mexican ATMs, but try a different machine if your card doesn’t work.
 Most credit cards work in all machines.

 Hotels usually offer the lowest rates of exchange.

 Note: because most banks and ATMs impose a service charge on transactions you will increase your overall exchange rate by making fewer exchanges/withdrawals of larger amounts rather than paying service charges on a greater number of smaller transactions.

 To drive legally in Mexico you should have a valid driver’s license from your country of residence and a valid immigration card or other immigration document in your possession.

 Driving rules in Mexico are very similar to those in the United States, Canada, and many other countries.
 Traffic flow, stoplights, and stop and yield signs are treated in much the same way as they are in many other countries such as the U.S.